Decoherence, Branching, and the Born Rule in a Mixed-State Everettian Multiverse: The Born Rule

 Let $\rho_{\downarrow_z}$ be the pure density matrix representing an electron in the $\downarrow_z$ state, and let $\rho_{\downarrow_x}$ be the pure density matrix representing an electron in the $\downarrow_x$ state.
 Then, suppose Alice is in a universe in the mixed state:

 Depending on the environment, especially the measurement device being used, $\rho_{R^\prime}$ will evolve differently given DMR\textsubscript{E}, just as with WFR\textsubscript{E}.

-Suppose we made a measurement for $x$-spin.\footnote{We could also have made a measurement for $z$-spin, in which case completely analogous results follow: the density matrix gives rise to a different branching structure.} Then $\rho_{R^\prime}$ will unitarily evolve into: Now, to determine Alice's self-locating uncertainty over the possible branches of $\rho_{M^\prime}$, we consider two possible scenarios, $\mu$ and $\nu$, in which additional displays in the environment, $D_2$ with associated outputs $\{\heartsuit, \diamondsuit\}$, $D_3$ with $\{\clubsuit, \spadesuit\}$, and $D_4$ with $\{\cross, \star\}$, may display results:
+Suppose we made a measurement for $x$-spin.
+Then $\rho_{R^\prime}$ will unitarily evolve into: \x{Once again, this universal state contains two branches, as the c.t. do not correspond to any branch (by \textbf{Ignore Cross Terms}).} Now, to determine Alice's self-locating uncertainty over the possible branches of $\rho_{M^\prime}$, we consider two possible scenarios, $\mu$ and $\nu$, in which additional displays in the environment, $D_2$ with associated outputs $\{\heartsuit, \diamondsuit\}$, $D_3$ with $\{\clubsuit, \spadesuit\}$, and $D_4$ with $\{\cross, \star\}$, may display results (see Table 2).

 There are many physically possible ways to achieve the above correlations by performing transformations on the environment (\cite[p.46]{sebenscarroll2016}).
 For example, someone could conditionally measure a second particle upon observing $D_1$'s display, and $D_2$ could conditionally display the outcome of that measurement instead.
 For instance, in set-up $\mu$, $D_2$/$D_3$/$D_4$ could display $\diamondsuit$/$\clubsuit$/$\star$ if $D_1$ displays $\uparrow$.
 If $D_1$ displays $\downarrow$, then the other displays will display the result of some measurement on a second particle which yields three distinct outcomes, only showing $\spadesuit$/$\cross$/$\heartsuit$ on one of the outcomes.
 On set-up $\nu$, $D_2$, $D_3$ and $D_4$ might just output $\heartsuit$/$\spadesuit$/$\cross$ if $D_1$ displays $\uparrow$, and $\diamondsuit$/$\clubsuit$/$\star$ if $D_1$ displays $\downarrow$.